pgcentralfoundation/pgrx/docs/src/ffi-error-handling.md

 going to jump to in case of an ERROR, calls the function via the closure argument, then restores Postgres' exception handling stack.

+"Lies to Postgres" is a little curious here, but Postgres doesn't expect that whenever it raises an ERROR it'll be jumping into a Rust-created stack frame.
+In fact, it doesn't have *any* expectations about where it's jumping other than, eventually, the raised ERROR will either rollback the current transaction, be re-thrown, or in some cases, simply ignored.

 As it relates to this document, the specific workings of this process is more of an implementation detail, but the gist of the process is that we set up our own `sigsetjmp` point so that we can trap, in Rust, any ERROR Postgres might raise while calling the internal Postgres function.
 This then allows us to convert that error into a Rust panic and have it propagated through the call stack so that Rust's stack properly unwinds and type destructors are called.

+We make sure to limit the amount of `sigsetjmp`-protected code to only be the internal Postgres function being called.
+Doing so ensures we're doing the minimal amount of work necessary to properly protect from a Postgres ERROR and not also accidentally defeating Rust's stack unwinding.

 While Rust doesn't guarantee that `drop()` will get called for any instantiated type, we do our best to encourage it.
+Of course, using `std::mem::forget()` on an instantiated type will never have its drop implementation called.

 Ultimately, at the top of the Rust callstack, the panic raised from a Postgres ERROR is then converted back into a normal Postgres ERROR using its internal facility for raising errors.